Mamangam (film): Plot

 Zamar Koya who was at the place for all these time feels suspicious about the two as he is assigned to prevent Chaverukal from reaching the fest.
 Under Valiya Panikkar's command Panikkar and Chanthunni leaves the place midnight in between the dance performance.
-Seeing this Zamar Koya follows them but get killed by Valiya Panikkar after a fight.
+Seeing this Zamar Koya follows them but gets killed by Valiya Panikkar after a fight.
 Thalachennor decides not to follow them and returns to the festival with his men.
 Panikkar and Chanthunni who had left with Valiya Panikkar after the previous events reunites with Kungan who takes them to a secret shelter where Valiya Panikkar trains Chanthunni and tells them all about Mamangam and the place.
-After some days they continues their journey.
-They move through many places and finally reaches the Mamangam festival.
+After some days, they continue their journey.
+They move through many places and finally reach the Mamangam festival.
 Valiya Panikkar is forced to leave them on their own as it is their destiny.
 They disguise themselves and enter the Mamangappattanam.
 As they try to escape a checking gate by the soldiers, they meet Moyin who is the son of Pokkar.
 He had arrived there to help the duo after his father's death.
-The three of them confronts the Zamorin and a huge battle begins between the 3 and the 30000 soldiers.
+The three of them confront the Zamorin, and a huge battle begins between the 3 and the 30000 soldiers.
 They are able to kill many soldiers, but in course Moyin and Panikkar are killed.
-Without fearing after seeing their death Chanthunni continues his feat.
+Without fearing after seeing their death, Chanthunni continues his feat.

-After remembering Valiya Panikkar's lessons he uses the light staffs (jumping from one to another) to reach the Nilapaduthara but the soldiers pull down the last staff.
+After remembering Valiya Panikkar's lessons he uses the light staffs (jumping from one to another) to reach the Nilapaduthara, but the soldiers pull down the last staff.
 But this doesn't prevent Chanthunni reaching the Nilapaduthara.
 He is able to wound the scared Zamorin.
-But as he tries to kill the Zamorin, he is stabbed to death by Thalachennor from the back and his body falls down.
+But as he tries to kill the Zamorin, he is stabbed to death by Thalachennor from the back, and his body falls down.
 In the aftermath, while searching for the body of Chanthunni, the soldiers realise that it is missing.
 Thalachennor finds out that it was the work of Valiya Panikkar who had earlier promised Chanthunni that he would bring his body back to the village in case he died.
 He hears the words from Kungan too.
 As no one has ever seen or retrieved the body of a dead chaver till then, he decides to prevent this.
 He along with his men chase Valiya Panikkar to a valley side where they confront each other.
 But they are no match for Valiya Panikkar.
 Valiya Panikkar kills these men and finally Thalachennor.
 He brings back the body of Chanthunni to his village.
-After seeing his body and hearing the advice of Valiya Panikkar the villagers and the family members learn about their mistakes and decides that no more Chaverukal will be sent.
-As he cannot stay in a village who treated him as a traitor he leaves the village never to be seen again and a monument is erected for Chanthunni who is the only chaver whose body has been ever retrieved.
+After seeing his body and hearing the advice of Valiya Panikkar, the villagers and the family members learn about their mistakes and decide that no more Chaverukal will be sent.
+As he cannot stay in a village who treated him as a traitor, he leaves the village never to be seen again, and a monument is erected for Chanthunni who is the only chaver whose body has been ever retrieved.